What are an ADA drive-by lawsuits? Learn why grandfathering is no longer effective and how to avoid frivolous lawsuits.

 BAR DESIGN TIP:

-When it comes to ADA compliancy, become proactive.
-Although many bar owners would have a multitude of projects, the goal is to establish a priority list and begin whittling it down.
+When it comes to ADA compliance, become proactive.
+Although many bar owners would have a multitude of projects, the goal is to establish a priority list and begin whittling it.
 Most judges would be lenient towards those who have a program.

 In the April 30, 2012 edition of the “California Lawyer,”’ ‘Targeting ADA Violators,’ (download below), Senator Dianne Feinstein (D-CA), wants to stop “drive-by” lawsuits against business owners:

 “Last year, a bill that would give business owners 120 days to fix violations from the time a demand letter was received was voted down.
 Senate GOP leader Bob Dutton is pushing for a similar bill, reducing the time allowed to 90 days.”

 HOW CAN OWNERS PROTECT THEMSELVES AGAINST ADA DRIVE-BY LAWSUITS?

 Where is the sanity in all of this?
 Better yet, where is the fairness?
 Please don’t become a victim of a senseless drive-by ADA lawsuit.